Gorbagana-Labs/gorbagana/svm/examples/json-rpc/README.md

   executed in a transaction sent by json-rpc-client.

 To run the example, compile the json-rpc-program with `cargo build-sbf` command.
-Using solana-test-validator create a ledger, or use an existing one, and deploy the compiled program to store it in the ledger.
+Using gorbagana-test-validator create a ledger, or use an existing one, and deploy the compiled program to store it in the ledger.
 Using agave-ledger-tool dump ledger accounts to a file, e.g. `accounts.out`.
 Now start the json-rpc-server, e.g.